Sarah L. Wilson

 Sarah L. Wilson (born October 2, 1959) is a former judge of the United States Court of Federal Claims.

-Born in New York City, Wilson received a Bachelor of Arts, cum laude, in 1981, from Williams College in Massachusetts, where she was a member of Phi Beta Kappa.
+She received a Bachelor of Arts, cum laude, in 1981, from Williams College in Massachusetts, where she was a member of Phi Beta Kappa.
 She received a Master of Philosophy in American Studies from Yale University in 1986, and a Juris Doctor from Columbia Law School in 1990.
 She was a Harlan Fiske Stone Scholar and member of the Columbia Human Rights Law Review.